-A - We ship The Paperless Hymnal USPS Priority Mail unless asked to do so otherwise.
-Shipping is charged to the buyer if not sent Priority Mail.
-The files arrive on a CD and in the future, they may be placed on a DVD.
+A - We ship The Paperless Hymnal USPS Mail unless asked to do so otherwise.
+Shipping is charged to the buyer if not sent regular or media aail.
+The files arrive on a CD or DVD, or USB Drive if requested.

 Q Does The Paperless Hymnal provide support to its customers?